maynarde-joseph/TaskManager/README.md

 This is a full-stack task management application built with Express.js, MongoDB, and JavaScript.
 It allows users to manage tasks by creating, updating, sorting, filtering, and deleting them.

+## Important Note

+This code is very basic and needs heavy refactoring it is not a completed project but shows the ability to use CSS, HTML, and JavaScript.

 ## Features

 - **Search**: Users can search the database for a task of specific name.